Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates

-\textit{Acknowledgements.} T.H and L.D. acknowledge useful discussions with R.W.
+\textit{Acknowledgments.---} T.H and L.D. acknowledge insightful discussions with R.W.
 This work was supported by the National Natural Science Foundation of China (Grant No. 12475025).
 T.H acknowledges financial support by the Knut and Alice Wallenberg through the Wallenberg Center for Quantum Technology (WACQT).
 L.D. acknowledges financial support by the Knut och Alice Wallenberg stiftelse through project grant no. 2022.0090.